rooklift/ogatak/README.md

 ## Translations

 * At the moment, it is possible to translate most of the menu items and some of the GUI text.
 See `src/modules/translations.js` for instructions.
-* Thanks to the following translators: ParmuzinAlexander, CGLemon.
+* Thanks to the following translators: ParmuzinAlexander, CGLemon, Bandysol.

 ## Talk to me